 * Help you figure out smarter ways to raise money.

-* Create, write or edit whatever copy you need.
+* Create or edit whatever copy you need.

 * Speak at your conference.